Exercise to Manage Chronic Pain

 If you are not sure where to turn, talk to your doctor.
 Let him or her know that you are interested in taking up exercise and ask if they know any trainers or instructors with whom they can put you in touch.

 Choose the Right Time of Day to Exercise

 Everyone is different, of course, but many people with chronic pain find that exercising in the mid-morning or early afternoon is best.
 If you are currently taking pain medication to help manage your symptoms, it will probably be at its peak effectiveness during this period.

 Mid-morning to early afternoon is also a good time to exercise because your body will be warmer, and you will likely have more energy.
-First thing in the morning, your body tends to be stiff and you may be extra tired, especially if your pain keeps you up at night.
-And, working out in the evenings can be difficult, especially if you have a family to take care of.
+First thing in the morning, your body tends to be stiff, and you may be extra tired, especially if your pain keeps you up at night.
+And, working out in the evenings can be difficult, especially if you have a family.

 Do not be Afraid to Go Slow

 There is nothing wrong with starting slow and easing into working out.
-In fact, it is preferable.
+It is preferable.

 Not only will you avoid injury this way, but you will also create a lasting habit.
 When you take your time getting into a new routine, you are more likely to stick with it long-term.
 Remember, it is better to ease your way in than to dive in headfirst and get overwhelmed or frustrated.

-While it is helpful to start slow, it is still important to be consistent.
+While it is helpful to start slow, it is still essential to be consistent.
 Even if you start by only working out two days a week, commit to those two days.